microsoft/Windows-driver-samples/thermal/thermalclient/README.md

     samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=617992
 --->

-# SimThermalClient: Simulated Thermal Client Sample Driver
+# SimThermalClient - Simulated Thermal Client Sample Driver

 This sample is a driver for a simulated device that is a client of Windows thermal management.
 This driver publishes a [GUID\_THERMAL\_COOLING\_INTERFACE](http://msdn.microsoft.com/en-us/library/windows/hardware/hh698265) driver interface.
 Drivers publish this interface so that they can participate in global thermal management under the coordination of the Windows operating system.